babysnakes/duwop/README.md

 This project aims to perform the following tasks:

 * Serve local directories as HTTP.
-* Reverse proxy local running services.
+* Reverse proxy local web servers running on other ports (e.g. webpack, api dev server etc).
 * Reverse proxy local docker containers (by container name) provided they serve only one port (so there's no need to specify local ports when running `docker run...`).